Typhoid fever is an infection which can cause high temperature (fever), and diarrhoea. It can even be fatal.

 The oral vaccine should be completed one week before you travel, as protection takes at least seven days to begin.
 This oral vaccine should only be given to children over 5 years of age.
 Antibiotics and some malaria tablets can stop the oral vaccine working.
 Most malaria tablets should not be taken for at least three days after receiving the oral vaccine.
 Your nurse will be able to advise you further about this.

 The injectable vaccine is given as a single injection into your upper arm or thigh.
 It should be given at least two weeks before you travel, ideally one month before.

 Re-vaccination is needed eventually as the protective effect of the vaccines fades over time.
 A booster dose is recommended every three years for the injectable or the oral vaccine if you are still at risk - eg, due to still travelling to high-risk areas.
 It is important to keep a record of which vaccinations you have, and when and where you have them.

 A combined vaccine against typhoid fever and hepatitis A is also available.
 This may be useful if you require protection against both illnesses.
 The hepatitis A component gives protection for one year and the typhoid component gives protection for three years.

 Mild local soreness and redness may occur after the injection for a few days.
 High temperature (fever) can occur in about 1 in 100 people.
-Following oral vaccine, the most common side-effects are feeling sick (nausea), diarrhoea, fever and headache.
+Following oral vaccine, the most common side effects are feeling sick (nausea), diarrhoea, fever and headache.
 Serious reactions are very rare for both vaccines.

-Who should not receive typhoid vaccines?
+Who should not receive a typhoid vaccine?